KOSHTI/SHUBH-Portfolio/README.md

 ### Best Practices

-- Use existing CSS variables for colors, spacing, etc.
+- Use CSS variables for consistent styling
-- Place component-specific styles in their dedicated files under `css/components/`
+- Organize component-specific styles in `css/components/`
-- Use BEM naming conventions for clarity
+- Follow the BEM (Block Element Modifier) naming convention for clarity
-- Add all responsive styles to `responsive.css`
-- Use `common.css` for shared components
+- Define all media queries in `responsive.css` for better maintainability -Keep reusable components in `common.css`

 ### Dark Mode

-The site supports dark mode through a class toggle on the `<body>` element.
-Dark mode styles are included in each component file.
+The site supports a dark mode toggle feature for users who prefer a darker interface.
+The transition is smooth and included in the component styles.

 ---